 For the most part the G5 is what you'd expect of an early-2016 flagship product: Snapdragon 820 processor, 5.3-inch QHD display, 32GB internal storage and 4GB of RAM.
 The cameras aren't what you'd expect, though, with two of them on the back combining to take genuine wide angle shots if you so wish.

-But the modules are one of the highlights: the whole bottom chin of the G5 comes away and can be replaced.
+But the modules are among of the highlights: the whole bottom chin of the G5 comes away and can be replaced.
 Options announced so far include a Bang & Olufsen enhanced-audio module or one with an extended battery and camera controls.
-It's an interesting idea that we still don't know a lot about, but the G5 will certainly grab your attention.
+It's an interesting idea that may or may not have legs — nevertheless, the G5 itself is more than worthy of your attention.

 2. LG V10